notaustens/MDT-Configuration-Guide/README.md

 The following guide, and included scripts, can be to used to develop a standalone deployment server that will automatically deploy, and harden, a Windows system (either a client, or another server).

-**Note**: This guide does not yet explain how to install MDT or WDS, and setup the initial environment required to facilitate this process.
+That said, this guide does not yet explain how to install MDT or WDS, and setup the initial environment required to facilitate this process.
 I do plan on creating this at some point, but until such time - the official Microsoft documentation should be used.

 ```
 Note: This is very much still a WIP.
 That said, it is essentially a conglomeration of my own personal documentation, various blogs/tutorials, and exisitng Microsoft documentation.
 ```
+---

 # Step 1: Create the Deployment Share #